cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

 command.
 Thus if your portalname would be albert, you could do alternatively to the above command::

-  $ ssh albert@india.futuresystems.org
+  $ ssh $PORTALNAME@india.futuresystems.org

-.. tip:: Please see :doc:`../../../accounts/ssh` for details on configuring and using an SSH client.
+.. tip:: Please see Section :ref:`s-using-ssh` for details on configuring and using an SSH client.